NLeSC/octopus-job-ws/README.rst

 3. Make copy of 'joblauncher.yml-dist' to 'joblauncher.yml'
 3.1 Configure Octopus scheduler
 3.2 Configure Octopus sandbox root directory
-3.3 Configure Octopus adaptor directory to dist/ subdirectory of octopus clone.
-3.4 Configure optional MAC id/key
+3.3 Configure optional MAC id/key
 4. Build uber-jar or execute from maven.
 4.1.
-Uber-jar, to start on other machine the `octopus-job-ws-2.0.jar`, `joblauncher.yml` and `dist/octpus-adaptor-*.jar` files must be copied.
+Uber-jar, to start on other machine the `octopus-job-ws-2.0.jar` and `joblauncher.yml` files must be copied.

 .. code-block:: bash